slochewie/docker-compose-files/adguardhome/README.md

 https://hub.docker.com/r/adguard/adguardhome

+I currently have this running on Ubuntu on x86.
+I have yet to try the above container on Arm and not sure if they included an Arm version as of right now.
+TBD.

 The systemd-resolved service by default ahs DNSStubListener listening on port 53.
 This will give an error when starting the Docker container that uses port 53 as well.
 The